leon-do/jsontest/README.md

 `git clone git@github.com:leon-do/slackJS-questions.git`

 - These questions are listed as an array.
-To add a question, add a comma, make a new line, put the question in quotes and you're done.
+To add a question, add a comma, make a new line, put your question on quotes.

 - Example:
 ```